 The biological right and left-handedness proves that physical symptoms arising from a DHS originate from a biological conflict.
 Standard medical theories claiming that “diseases” are caused by a “weak immune system”, a wrong diet, faulty genes, pathogenic microbes, geopathic stress, or by beliefs (“Beliefs can make you sick” - Bruce Lipton) are not able to explain why a specific condition such as dermatitis, joint pain, muscle paralysis, or certain cancers develop on the right or left side of the body (or on both).
 From a strictly psychological point of view, this makes no sense either.

-A central or para-central conflict refers to a DHS that affects both the mother/child and partner-side.
-If, for example, a grown-up child or the mother is predominantely perceived as a partner, then the center of the Hamer Focus would be located on the partner-related brain hemisphere (para-centrally).
-A central or para-central conflict could also occur when the conflict relates to the mother/child and partner at the same time, for example, when a separation conflict is associated with both parents.
-If the conflict is linked to a paired organ such as the breasts, the nest-worry conflict impacts in both breast gland relays, involving the right and left breast.
+A central or para-central conflict refers to a DHS that is experienced simultaneously as a mother/child and partner-related conflict involving both sides of the body.
+For example, if a right-handed woman perceives her grown-up child predominantely as a partner, the symptoms (skin rash, rheumatic pain, joint pain) appear mostly on the right side (her partner-side).
+In this case, the center of the Hamer Focus is located on the left brain hemisphere (para-centrally).
+With a conflict linked to a paired organ such as the breasts, the nest-worry conflict impacts in both breast gland relays, affecting the right and left breast.